-- Abdulaziz Al Qattan Mosque – as I was walking around exploring Hawally, I was surprised to see a mosque that looked so similar to the historic mosques you see in the capital.
-This mosque was built in 1956, just two years after Hawally was arranged by the municipality and one year before the old city wall was torn down.
+- Abdulaziz Al Qattan Mosque – this mosque was built in 1956, just two years after Hawally was arranged by the municipality and one year before the old city wall was torn down.
 I’m not sure if it is the oldest mosque in Hawally, but it certainly must be one of them.

 - Al Rehab Complex – Al Rehab was built between 1971 and 1973 during the Second Master Plan.
 Today, it is where you go if you want to buy video games.
 It also has this Vintage Toys Museum.
-There’s also a (spooky) tree with a protective gate around it in the nearby parking lot.
-No information on how old it is, but thought it was cool!
+There’s also a tree with a protective gate around it in the nearby parking lot, unsure how old it is.